NeuroTechX/ntx_slack_archive/cloudbrain.md

  >That kind of touches on another point I'm curious about: how open is CloudBrain at this point?
 I know some of it is being developed closed.

+7/29/2017 2:46 AM

+ **yannick** :

+ >You should talk with marion &amp; w to have the latest status and direction of the project.